Best Practices 12 min read

 Not that: Leaving customers in silence while you work.
 They assume you forgot them.
 Brief status updates every 45-60 seconds prevent abandonment better than completing the task faster but with no communication.

-• Return visitors: Recognizable customers coming back to specific pages
+- Return visitors: Recognizable customers coming back to specific pages they viewed in a previous session.
+They're closer to a decision—acknowledge their return without being intrusive

 Proactive Chat Best Practices

-Don't be creepy: "I noticed you've been looking at our pricing for a while" feels invasive.
+Don't be surveillance-y: "I noticed you've been looking at our pricing page for 3 minutes and 42 seconds" feels invasive.
 Better: "Have any questions about our plans?
 Happy to help!"
+The customer should feel assisted, not monitored.

 Measuring Proactive Chat Success

-• Engagement rate: What percentage of proactive chats are accepted?
+- Engagement rate: What percentage of proactive chats are accepted?
+Below 5% means your triggers or messaging need adjustment.
+Above 15% suggests strong trigger-message fit

 Agent Training: Building Your Chat Team